Miserlou/Zappa/README.md

 #### Large Projects

 AWS currently limits Lambda zip sizes to 50 megabytes.
 If your project is larger than that, set `slim_handler: true` in your `zappa_settings.json`.
-In this case, your fat application package will be replaced with a small handler-only package.
-The handler file then pulls the rest of the large project down from S3 at run time!
+In this case, your heavyweight application package will be replaced with a small handler package.
+When the Lambda function starts, the handler package downloads your project files from S3, unzips them into `/tmp` storage, and fires up your application!
 The initial load of the large project may add to startup overhead, but the difference should be minimal on a warm lambda function.

-Note that this will also eat into the _memory_ space of your application function.
+For deployments between 250 and 500 megabytes, the `memory_size` of the Lambda instance will determine if your deployment succeeds.
+The `/tmp` folder on each Lambda instance has 500 megabytes of free space.
+When the handler package downloads the zip file containing your project from S3, it attempts to store that file in memory while it unzips it's contents to `/tmp/<your_project>/`.
+If the `memory_size` of the instance is smaller than the size of your zipped project, the zip file spills onto `/tmp` and eats into the maximum project size that can be unzipped.

+As a rule of thumb, if a project directory is between 250 and 500 megabytes on your development machine, set `memory_size` > 650 megabytes and your deployments will never fail due to insufficient resources.

 #### Enabling Bash Completion